enlambdment/propositional/README.md

                       , xs <- many1 tick ]
 ```

+The parser for propositional symbols, ```psym```, is written so as to build up a list of all "stages" in the act of parsing, including partial parses.

 ```
 *Main> :t runParser
 runParser :: Parser a -> String -> [(a, String)]